RedHoodJT1988/Sprint-Challenge--Testing/README.md

 `/api/character/create`

-### Updating your characters
+### Updating your games

-If you made a mistake while entering in your favorite hero's data then you can fix it using the update endpoint:
+If you made a mistake while entering in your favorite game's data then you can fix it using the update endpoint:

-`/api/character/update`
+`/api/game/update`

 NOTE: It's important to provide the Id along with the corrected name.

-### Removing characters
+### Removing games

-Should the character not be as awesome as you remember, or you just don't like that character, you can banish that character to one of the multiverses by using the following:
+Should the game not be as awesome as you remember, or you just don't like that game, you can banish that game to one of the multiverses by using the following:

 `/api/game/destroy/<id goes here>`